Estard/TGA/README.md

 - ```FrontFace frontFace```Which face of a given triangle is the front face, either FrontFace::clockwise or FrontFace::counterClockwise
 - ```CullMode cullMode```Which face to cull.
 Either CullMode::none, CullMode::front, CullMode::back or CullMode::all
 - ```PolygonMode polygonMode```Whether trinagles should be filled (PolygonMode::fill) or only drawn as wireframe (PolygonMode::wireframe)
-##### PerSampleOperations
+##### PerPixelOperations
-PerSampleOperations determines depth test and blending The PerSampleOperations struct consists of:
+PerPixelOperations determines depth test and blending The PerPixelOperations struct consists of:
 - ```CompareOperation depthCompareOp``` If and how the depth test is performed.
 CompareOperation::ignore to disable depth-testing otherwise the equivalent of ==, <, <=, >, >=
 - ```bool blendEnabled``` Whether blending is enabled
 - ```BlendFactor srcBlend```The factor with which the source image rgb is weighted, by default BlendFactor::srcAlpha